reduxjs/redux/docs/tutorials/essentials/part-4-using-data.md

 ```

 Now, every time we click a reaction button, the counter should increment.
 If we browse around to different parts of the app, we should see the correct counter values displayed any time we look at this post, even if we click a reaction button in the `<PostsList>` and then look at the post by itself on the `<SinglePostPage>`.

+## [TODO] Auth Stuff Here

+Ideally, we'd have some sort of a `state.currentUser` field that keeps track of the current logged-in user, and use that information whenever they add a post.

 ## What You've Learned